shakenetwork/Sia/doc/Standard.md

 transaction pool.
 This is because a file contract becomes invalid if it is not accepted into the blockchain by the start block, and this might result in a cascade of invalidated unconfirmed transactions, which may make it easier to launch double spend attacks on zero confirmation outputs.
-10 blocks is plenty of time on the other hand for a file contract to make it into the blockchain.

 Signature Algorithms
 --------------------